-- Achieve 40 mgd of offsets in groundwater withdrawals in the SWUCA by 2025 - Achieve the SWUCA SWIMAL for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA - Assist in recovering the minimum flows for the upper Peace River through implementation of the Lake Hancock Lake Level Modification project - Recover minimum levels for Polk County and Highlands County lakes by 2025 - Ensure a sustainable water supply - Achieve and maintain daily 150-gallon compliance per capita with all public supply utilities - Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (111 gpcd) water use by 4.3 percent to 106 gpcd by 2025.
-This represents a water savings of 3.8 mgd - Assist Polk Regional Water Cooperative (PRWC) in the development of 30 mgd of alternative water supply sources and implementation of water conservation programs identified in its demand management plan - Increase percentage of total water use supplied by alternative sources - Maximize the water conservation potential for the region - Maximize regional interconnects among public supply utilities - Complete the next updates for the District and Central Florida Water Initiative (CFWI) RWSP by 2025 - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040 and assist in the implementation of potable reuse - As of 2021 (latest published data), the Heartland region had 39.5 mgd of wastewater flow and 23.9 mgd of reuse for a utilization rate of 60 percent contributed to reduced flows in the upper Peace River and lowered lake levels in portions of Polk and Highlands counties.
+- Achieve 40 mgd of offsets in groundwater withdrawals in the SWUCA by 2025 - Achieve the SWUCA SWIMAL for the upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA - Assist in recovering the minimum flows for the upper Peace River through implementation of the Lake Hancock Lake Level Modification project - Recover minimum levels for Polk County and Highlands County lakes by 2025 - Ensure a sustainable water supply - Achieve and maintain daily 150-gallon compliance per capita with all public supply utilities - Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (111 gpcd) water use by 4.3% to 106 gpcd by 2025.
+This represents a water savings of 3.8 mgd - Assist Polk Regional Water Cooperative (PRWC) in the development of 30 mgd of alternative water supply sources and implementation of water conservation programs identified in its demand management plan - Increase percentage of total water use supplied by alternative sources - Maximize the water conservation potential for the region - Maximize regional interconnects among public supply utilities - Complete the next updates for the District and Central Florida Water Initiative (CFWI) RWSPs by 2025 - Achieve 75% utilization of all wastewater flows and a 75% resource benefit by 2040 and assist in the implementation of potable reuse - As of 2023, the Heartland region had 44.4 mgd of wastewater flow and 22.6 mgd of reuse for a utilization rate of approximately 51%

 Most of the District's Heartland Planning Region falls within the eight-county SWUCA, which encompasses approximately 5,100 square miles.
-In the SWUCA, depressed aquifer levels have caused saltwater intrusion along the coast,
+In the SWUCA, depressed aquifer levels have caused saltwater intrusion along the coast, contributed to reduced flows in the upper Peace